JanHerca/urantiapedia/input/markdown/en/Innerface/Vol11/Innerface_vol11_6.md

 To understand the spiritual life, it is vital to understand the role that must be attributed to the indwelling Spirit of God.

-Although few are aware of it, it is referred to in the Bible's New Testament in at least 25 of its verses, e.g. "Know you not that you are the temple of God, that the Spirit of God dwells in you" (1.
+Although few are aware of it, it is referred to in the Bible's New Testament in at least 25 of its verses, e.g. “Know you not that you are the temple of God, that the Spirit of God dwells in you” (1.
 Cor.
-3:16), and, "If we love one another, God dwells in us."
+3:16), and, “If we love one another, God dwells in us.”
 (1 John 4:12).
 It was also known among the ancient Egyptians, Persians, Hindus, Sufis, and other followers of Islam.

 This indwelling Spirit is the source in our minds of all true meanings and values of a non-material nature.
 Thus it is the source of true morality, beauty and goodness, and all revealed and non-material truth.